 When you hear the words "joint bank account," you probably think of a married couple combining their finances after they tie the knot.
-The truth is that a joint account can be so much more than that.
+The truth is that a joint bank account can be so much more than that.
 There are many situations in your life when creating and maintaining a joint financial account with another person can be beneficial.

-This guide will explain everything you need to know about joint accounts as well as when it may be a good time for you to enter into this sort of financial situation.
+This guide will explain everything you need to know about joint bank accounts as well as when it may be a good time for you to enter into this sort of financial situation.
 It will also examine some common joint bank account rules in order to help you understand how these accounts can benefit you, as well as their potential drawbacks.

 Both individuals are considered the legal owner of the account, and have an equal legal right to all funds contained within.

 Both account holders own all of the money equally, regardless of who deposited it in the first place (or how much one contributes).
 If one holder of the account dies, depending on what state you're in, the account and all money contained within will most likely transfer to the surviving holder.

 This means that if one holder overdrafts the account, commits fraud, or commits other negative financial actions, both holders are considered equally liable and responsible.